-Medical terminology refers to the language used in healthcare environments.
+Medical terminology is the language spoken in healthcare environments.
 Understanding medical terminology is essential for efficient communication and operation between physicians, non-clinical staff and healthcare organizations.
 For medical coders and billers, job performance depends on fluency in medical terminology.

-If you’re new to healthcare and seeking a career in medical coding and billing, you’ll benefit from AAPC’s online medical terminology course in conjunction with the Certified Professional Coder (CPC)® or Certified Professional Biller (CPB)® training.
-The medical terminology course will help you gain working knowledge needed to excel in the coding and billing curriculum.
+If you’re new to healthcare and seeking a career in medical coding and billing, you’ll benefit from taking AAPC’s online medical terminology course in conjunction with the Certified Professional Coder (CPC)® or Certified Professional Biller (CPB)® training.
+The medical terminology course will help you retain your coding and billing studies.
 It will also enhance your performance on the CPB and CPC exam, as well as ensure you can effectively communicate and succeed in the workplace.

 - Learn word components for quick mastery of countless medical terms

 - Become familiar with body systems, including structures, diseases, and medical treatments, and learn directional terms and orientations to depict anatomic locations

 - Earn 20 CEUs upon successful completion (AAPC certified members).
 One-time use only.

 - Strongly recommended for students planning to take the CPC, COC, CIC, CRC, or CPB online courses.